What Is A Corridor In Relation To A Universal Life Insurance Policy?

 Understanding the Guideline Premium and Corridor Test (GPT)

-Life insurance policies come in various types, and universal life insurance policies have a unique feature where the premium is divided into two parts.
-The first part covers the policy’s cost, while the second part contributes to a cash accumulation account, functioning as a savings account for the insured.
-This cash can be utilized through loans or withdrawals, subject to certain conditions.
+Life insurance policies offer a range of options, and among them, universal life insurance policies stand out with their unique feature: the premium split into two segments.
+The initial part covers the policy’s expenses, while the latter contributes to a cash accumulation account, serving as a savings reserve for the policyholder.
+This cash reserve can be accessed through loans or withdrawals, subject to specific conditions.

-Regardless of the policy type chosen, each policy needs to undergo specific tests to determine its tax classification, either as an insurance product or an investment.
-Being classified as an insurance product is preferable due to lower tax rates.
+Regardless of the chosen policy type, each policy must undergo specific tests to ascertain its tax classification—either as an insurance product or an investment.
+Being classified as an insurance product is preferred due to the associated lower tax rates.

-The GPT and the Cash Value Accumulation Test (CVAT) are two tests used to assess the tax treatment of a policy.
+The GPT, along with the Cash Value Accumulation Test (CVAT), are the two tests employed to evaluate the tax treatment of a policy.

 What is the implementation of the corridor test?